 Average salary: $17.71/hr, plus tips

-While your experience will differ substantially from the 1980 cult classic Caddy Shack, you can still get a great workout and make a salary plus tips working as a caddy at your local golf course or country club.
-Even if you don’t enjoy golf, it’s a great way to get outside, stay in shape, and make some money.
+While your experience will differ substantially from the 1980 cult classic Caddy Shack, you can still get a great workout and make good money working as a caddy at your local golf course or country club.
+Even if you don’t enjoy golf, it’s a great way to get outside, stay in shape, and make some generous tips.

 5. Give music lessons